JosephJvB/ThunderTalk/README.md

 talk about my little play around with puppeteer. crashed a computer trying to save 151 screenshots.
 Would have been much more efficient saving 151 img sources to an array then rendering on a webpage.

 Generate screenshots and PDFs of pages.
-Crawl a SPA and generate pre-rendered content (i.e. "SSR").
+Crawl a Single Page Application and generate pre-rendered content (i.e. "SSR").
 Scrape content from websites.
 Automate form submission, UI testing, keyboard input, etc.
 Create an up-to-date, automated testing environment.
 Run your tests directly in the latest version of Chrome using the latest JavaScript and browser features.